6610685346/Braille_UEB_web_game/README.md

 ##The Game

-###Orange zone hit the chord when the note is in the orange zone to get 10 points
++++Orange zone hit the chord when the note is in the orange zone to get 10 points

 ###Blue zone hit the chord in the blue zone to get 5 points